 Sponsor and status

 110th Congress (2007–2009)

-This bill was introduced on January 18, 2007, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 18, 2007, in a previous session of Congress, but it did not receive a vote.

 Jan 18, 2007

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 S. 330 (110th) was a bill in the United States Congress.